Viper Documentation

 Minimums

-LI.FI's underlying bridge providers refuse very small transfers — typically anything under about $5 USD.
-Viper shows a soft advisory on the destination-chain screen when the picked amount falls below this threshold, and if a quote does come back with the empty "None of the available routes" error, the bot translates it to Amount is below the minimum bridge size for this route. at confirm time so you know exactly why the route failed.
+Bridges have a hard $5 USD minimum.
+Viper shows a soft advisory on the destination-chain screen when the picked amount falls below it, and enforces the floor at confirm time: a sub-$5 bridge is blocked before any quote is fetched with Minimum bridge size is $5.
+When the amount can't be priced in USD (for example a native-token amount with no fresh price), the gate fails open and 0x's own per-route minimum applies — if a quote then comes back with the empty "None of the available routes" error, the bot translates it to Amount is below the minimum bridge size for this route. so you know exactly why the route failed.

 Safety